Jswizzy/Android-Notes/Testing/Test_Basics.md

 Tests depending on size and degree of isolation:

 - _Unit tests_: verify behavior of a class, method, or function.
+Also called small tests.
 - _End-to-End tests_: Tests a screen or user flow.
+Also called large tests.
 - _Integration tests_: Tests interaction between two or more units.
+Also called medium tests.

 ## Instrumented vs local tests